amylizzle/odgoon-cogs/README.md

 Setup for your RedBot V3 instance is a straightforward process.
 Ensure that your bot runs on python 3.11 and follow the below steps to add the repo and install the cog(s).

-1. Add this repo with `[p]repo add od-cogs https://github.com/OpenDreamProject/od-cogs`
+1. Add this repo with `[p]repo add od-cogs https://github.com/amylizzle/odgoon-cogs`
-2. Install the cog(s) you want to use, `[p]cog install od-cogs odcompile`
+2. Install the cog(s) you want to use, `[p]cog install odgoon-cogs odcompile`
-3. Load the newly installed cog(s) with `[p]load odcompile`
+3. Load the newly installed cog(s) with `[p]load gooncompile`

 To use odcompile's context commands, you'll also need to register the interactions with discord.
 To do so,

-1. Enable the commands with `[p]slash enablecog odcompile`
+1. Enable the commands with `[p]slash enablecog gooncompile`
 2. Sync the interactions with `[p]slash sync` (Note: This can take up to 1-hour for Discord to fully sync the commands)

 _Replace [p] with your bot's prefix_

 ---

-### ODCompile
+### GoonCompile

-The ODCompile cog parses provided DM code and sends it to an external environment which will compile, run, and generate an output to be returned in Discord.
+The GoonCompile cog parses provided DM code and sends it to an external environment which will compile, run, and generate an output to be returned in Discord.

-In order to use this cog, you will need to either use a preestablished environment or host your own using this listener: https://github.com/OpenDreamProject/od-compiler-bot
+In order to use this cog, you will need to either use a preestablished environment or host your own using this listener: https://github.com/amylizzle/od-compiler-bot/tree/goon_compile

 Short one-liners can be provided in basic code-markdown, for example:
 `world.log << "Hello, World!"`